dewitt4/Cloud-Custodain/docs/source/usecases/securitygroupsdetectremediate.rst

              subject: "Open Security Group Rule Created-[custodian {{ account }} - {{ region }}]"
              violation_desc: "Security Group(s) Which Had Rules Open To The World:"
              action_desc: |
-                 "Actions Taken:  The Violating Security Group Rule Has Been Removed As It Violates Our Company's Cloud Policy.
-Please Refer To The Cloud FAQ."
+                 "Actions Taken:  The Violating Security Group Rule Has Been Removed As It Typically Allows Direct Incoming Public Internet Traffic Access To Your Resource Which Violates Our Company's Cloud Security Policy.
+Please Refer To Our Company's Cloud Security Best Practices Documentation.
+If This Ingress Rule Is Required You May Contact The Security Team To Request An Exception."
              to:
                  - CloudCustodian@Company.com
                  - event-owner